gaehlerm/SoftwareEngineering/README.md

 ## Copilot

-Copilot, like any other piece of relatively simple code, is quite proficient at generating new functions from scratch.
+Copilot is quite proficient at generating new functions from scratch.
 The following code required only minimal guidance.
 The usage of dependency injection [section Dependency Injection] with the `condition` argument was also suggested by Copilot.
 I really like Copilot for this part because I often forget how to use lambdas, and sometimes it generates really nice code.
 The only question is whether the code is truly performing as intended.

 ```py